 Provide a jumper or switch that will enable and disable the Watchdog Latch function.
 Ensure that when the jumper is not present or the switch is in the OFF position the Watchdog Latch function is disabled.
 In this mode of operation, a Watchdog fault will be reset following a power loss, brownout, or power interruption.
 Ensure that when the jumper is present or the switch is in the ON position the Watchdog Latch function is enabled.
-In this mode of operation, a Watchdog Latch function is enabled.
-In this mode of operation, a Watchdog Latch function is enabled.
+In this mode of operation, a Watchdog fault will be retained until a Reset command is issued.